Electrocautery and Electrosurgery

 The electrocautery technique is a relatively simple method of circumcision that deserves more attention than it gets.
 The resulting style will of necessity be somewhat "high" because a tug-and-chop approach is always needed in order to draw the cut line clear of the glans and thus avoid heat damage.
 But the loose/tight parameter is adjustable at will; that just depends upon how much outer foreskin and shaft skin is drawn through the guiding forceps.

-In Electrosurgery the electricity used is not ordinary domestic electric power, but something nearer to radio waves.
-Always alternating current, the frequency involved is typically around 200,000 cycles per second (200 kiloHertz).
+In HF Electrocautery the electricity used is not ordinary domestic electric power, but high frequency alternating current.
+The frequency involved is typically around 200,000 cycles per second (200 kiloHertz).

 Movie icon (6204 bytes) Content: